heilingbrunner/vscode-hp42s-free42/README.md

 ### Document Formatter

+The formatter prepares the code for encoding.
+It will replace all abbreviations, which are used for ascii text editing.
+When using Visua Studio Code, the code is displayed in UTF8, though all original characters of the HP42S/free42 can be displayed correct.

 Right-click in the editor to get the context menu, then select menu `Format Document` or press keyboard-shortcut __Win__: `SHIFT+ALT+F`/ __Linux__: `SHIFT+ALT+F`/ __Mac-OSX__: `⇧⌥F`.

 ![Document Formatter](https://raw.githubusercontent.com/heilingbrunner/vscode-hp42s-free42/master/images/document-formatter.gif)

 The formatter has several settings:

-- Use Line Numbers: This will insert/refresh the leading line numbers.
+- `Use Line Numbers`: This will insert/refresh the leading line numbers.
-- Remove Too Long Spaces: This will reduce whitespaces in the code.
+- `Remove Too Long Spaces`: This will reduce whitespaces in the code.
-- Replace Abbreviations: Abbreviations for special characters will be replaced by the correct intended character.
+- `Replace Abbreviations`: Abbreviations for special characters will be replaced by the correct intended character.
-- Trim Line: This removes whitespaces at the beginnning and at the end of a code line.
+- `Trim Line`: This removes whitespaces at the beginnning and at the end of a code line.

 ### `Encode Code` - Comand

+Before encoding, please format the code.
+This avoids further special cases that would otherwise have to be taken into account.

 Press __Win/Linux__: `Ctrl+Shift+P`, __Mac-OSX__: `⇧⌘P`, then write `HP42S` to get the command `hp42s/free42: Encode Code` in the drop down list.